How to Choose Your Coffee Grind According to Your Equipment

 Espresso machine

-The grind must offer enough resistance for the water to take 25 to 30 seconds to pass through the puck.
-If the extraction is too fast, grind finer.
-If it's too slow or blocked, grind coarser.
+The grind must offer enough resistance so that water takes 25 to 30 seconds to pass through the puck.
+If extraction is too fast, grind finer.
+If too slow or blocked, grind coarser.

 Very fine